One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Conclusion

 \section{Conclusion}

 While most current architectural work for quantum computers has focused on high-level machine and pulse optimizations, device-level code optimization has remained largely untouched meaning naive implementations of pulse-to-hardware instruction translation results in unnecessary compilation overhead.
 This work proposes a \ac{dlpc} technique that takes advantage of the shared structure and kernel-level invariants of quantum operations.
 This allows the device-level machine code to be compiled only once, with the changing parameters passed into the binary file through cheap \acp{rpc}.
-This technique results in the reduction of compilation overhead for the class of \ac{qci} problems, as they have a parameterized quantum program that run repeatedly with changing parameters.
+This technique results in the reduction of compilation overhead for the class of \ac{qci} problems.
 The technique can also be extended to iterative quantum programs that do not require any interleaved classical input but do have a shared program structure across runs.

 We demonstrate this technique on a trapped-ion system and in simulation.
 We ran simple single-qubit \ac{vqe} programs on the hardware for a speedup of up to 2.7x using \ac{dlpc}.
 We demonstrated \ac{dlpc} on multi-qubit systems by running optimal pulse calibration routine in simulation and get a runtime speedup of up to 7.7x.
 We also demonstrate \ac{dlpc} for system characterization routine \ac{rb} and see a runtime speedup of up to 2.6x. \revision{We evaluate it on other platforms, quantum computing workflow in the cloud, and in cases requiring re-optimization and re-calibration.} Our proposed technique is most beneficial on a subset of \ac{qci} problems where a large number of circuits need to be run for a small number of shots.
 This is due to the growing domination of circuit execution time over compilation time as the number of shots increases.
 However, with faster gate times and \revision{improved} shot budget requirements, the advantage presented by \ac{dlpc} will grow.